How to Get Help for Barbiturate Addiction

 - Medication management.

 The length of stay can vary greatly from person to person and usually depends upon the severity of the addiction.

-Outpatient Treatment.
+Treatment and care outside of a facility.
 Outpatient treatment program varieties include:

 - Partial Hospitalization Programs (PHP) - An all-day group therapy setting that additionally provides medication management and access to other medical services, if needed.